-the bridge is a monthly community newsprint circulating in Toronto’s downtown east.
-A commitment to local coverage, this periodical strives to source up-to-date activity and diverse interests from heritage, planning, culture, development art and opinions.
+the bridge is a monthly community newsprint circulating in Toronto’s Downtown East area.
+A commitment to local coverage, this periodical strives to source up-to-date activity and diverse interests from heritage, planning, culture, development, art and opinions.

 Meet Our Team

 Long-time Toronto resident Eric Mills is a former journalist and for many years a freelance editor.
 He has a passion for cycling and progressive politics in diverse, sociable and sustainable communities.

 Bruce’s mission is to tell Toronto’s history through his tours, writings and lectures.